Eric-FR/F9P_RAWX_Logger/HARDWARE.md

 a GNSS module combined with an IMU.

 The u-blox ZED-F9R is a sophisticated dual band (L1 + L2) GNSS receiver including an Inertial Measurement Unit (IMU).
 The GNSS part can act as a Real Time Kinematic rover.
-The IMU includes 3 accelerometers and
+The IMU includes 3 accelerometers and 3 gyroscopes.
+It can also receive wheel tick contact (and direction contact).
+Wheel tick or vehicule speed may also be sent by software.
-It has a variety of interfaces:
-UART, SPI, I2C and USB.
-SparkFun have included their Qwiic I2C connectors on the board, making it easy to interface it to their other Qwiic boards.
-For the RAWX_Logger we will only be using the UART interface (the Arduino code disables the I2C and USB interfaces - edit the code if you want these to remain enabled).

-This project only logs RAWX messages which can be post-processed (PPK) using [rtklibexplorer's](https://rtklibexplorer.wordpress.com/) version of
-[RTKLIB](http://rtkexplorer.com/downloads/rtklib-code/); it does not currently make use of the F9P's RTK features.
-However, you will find UART2, SURVEY_IN and RTCM configuration messages defined in the code which will be useful if you do want to try RTK.
+It has same interfaces as F9P plus wheel tick and direction contacts.

+Although the main goal of this project is to log GNSS RAW messages and IMU RAW messages, we are not aware of a current free software that can perform post-processing of this combination.
+Some NMEA messages are also recorded.
+RTK capability of F9R can be used by receiving RTCM corrections on UART2.
+IMU calibration and alignement should take advantage of RTK.

-Like the Adalogger, there are many ways to hook up the F9P board.
+Like the F9P board, there are many ways to hook up the F9R board.
 Again, the simplest is to use header pins and jumper wires.

 ## Connections